location-pin

 Towing Bill of Rights.

-• You have the right to decide who can tow your vehicle and to what location unless otherwise directed by police.
+• You have the right to decide who can tow your vehicle and to what location.

-• During business hours, you can access your vehicle to get your personal items, while it's stored at a towing facility.
+• During business hours or a pre-arranged time, you can access your vehicle to get your personal items.

 We are obsessed with safety.